shasanka296/least/README.md

 # Least
 This is a small package that can be used to create least square plots, supports lines and exps.
-Currently working on a matrix class to ger rid of numpy and sympy dependencies.

 Dependencies:
-numpy
 mathplotlib
-sympy

 Example use: